realthomasdean/Emerald-retype/README.md

 READ THIS AS CODE OR THE LINE BREAKS ARE NOT VISIBLE.

-typing on line 6
-move changes on line 23
-move retypes on line
-new moves on line
-altered pokemon on line
-retyped pokemon on line

 Thank you for downloading/reading

 In this ROM there is no rock or poison typing.